乐闻世界logo

 pnpm init

-Then edit this file and add a configuration similar to the following, specifying the location of the package:
+Then edit this file to include a configuration similar to the following, specifying the package locations:

 yaml